jimfhahn/pod-pyspark-notebook/README.md

 ## Steps
 ### Data Loading:
-The MARC data is initially loaded into Parquet format.
+The MARC data is loaded into Parquet format using marctable.
 Parquet is a columnar storage file format optimized for use with big data processing frameworks.
 ### Data Processing:
 The Parquet files are then loaded into Spark.
 Using PySpark SQL, various data processing tasks are performed to transform and analyze the data.